riaandeventer/HyperionDev_CR_THT/Section_A/readme.md

 ### Documentation

-The code contains comments that provide some guidance on the purpose of the class and method, but more detailed documentation would be helpful.
+Detailed documentation would be helpful to provide some guidance on the purpose of the class and method.
 The docstring for the groupAnagrams method is missing, and could be added to explain the purpose of the method and its input and output parameters.

 ### Positive aspects